Scalable learning of macroscopic stochastic dynamics: RESULTS

 \subsection{Ising model}

-We next validate our method on the Ising model, a more realistic setting than the Curie–Weiss model because it incorporates local interactions and spatial structure.
-The Ising model plays an important role in statistical physics for investigating order-disorder phase transitions and critical phenomena~\cite{brush1967history, cipra1987introduction}.
-We will validate the capability of our method to accurately identify the critical behavior of macroscopic dynamics.
+Having validated our method on a toy SPDE system, we now turn to more complex spin systems.
+We first consider the Ising model, which plays an important role in statistical physics for investigating order-disorder phase transitions and critical phenomena~\cite{brush1967history, cipra1987introduction}.
+The experiments are divided into two parts.
+In the first part, we conduct an ablation study on the computational power $n_s$ of the microscopic simulator $\mathcal{S}_{n_s}$, and compare the performance of our method with the baseline across different values of $n_s$.
+In the second part, we further evaluate the ability of our method to accurately capture the critical behavior of macroscopic dynamics.

 We consider the two-dimensional Ising model, where the spins are arranged on a square lattice of size $n = L \times L$.
 The Hamiltonian of the Ising model is given by: